Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 OpenStreetMap|`subject:wikidata`|It contains the ID of the Wikidata item for the event, person or thing that is memorialized in a monument|[Documentation](https://wiki.openstreetmap.org/wiki/Key:subject)
 Wikidata|`P138` ("named after")|Entity or event that inspired the subject's name, or namesake (in at least one language)|[Info](https://www.wikidata.org/wiki/Property:P138)
 Wikidata|`P825` ("dedicated to")|Person or organization to whom the subject was dedicated|[Info](https://www.wikidata.org/wiki/Property:P825)

-Some tools make it easy to contribute to OpenStreetMap by linking etymology data:

-- https://osm.wikidata.link/ helps discovering missing `wikidata` tags and find their possible value
-- https://mapcomplete.osm.be/etymology helps discovering missing `name:etymology:wikidata` tags and find their possible value

-If those tools aren't enough and you want to manually add the etymology to an element you can:

 1. Find the element of interest on OpenStreetMap
 2. If the element has a `name:etymology:wikidata` or `subject:wikidata` tag then the element should already be available on Open Etymology Map.